How to Check Kawasaki Vulcan Belt Tension

-If you have a belt drive motorcycle, checking the belt tension is an important part of your maintenance schedule.
+If you have a belt drive motorcycle like the Kawasaki Vulcan Vaquero, checking the belt tension is an important part of its maintenance schedule.

-NOTE: We performed this belt tension check on our 2016 Vaquero 1700, but you may have similar steps to follow on your motorcycle.
+NOTE: We performed this belt tension check on a 2016 Vulcan Vaquero 1700, but you may have similar steps to follow on your motorcycle.

 Kawasaki Vulcan Vaquero Belt Tension Check